nkoiv/mists/documentation/projectDescription.md

 ##Program structure
 The game is built loosely on MVC principles, where everything the user sees and does is passed through a controller.
+Various gamestates govern the main areas of the game, and the principle is that a new gamestate is only added when desired gameplay differs wildly from what existing gamestates can provide.
+The accompanied [UML Class diagram](https://github.com/nkoiv/mists/blob/master/documentation/mists_classchart.jpg) is good reference for this.

+###Main loop

+Game main loop is done by the [Mists.java](https://github.com/nkoiv/mists/blob/master/mists-game/src/main/java/com/nkoiv/mists/game/Mists.java).
+The loop is separate from the actual game, so that its easier to port to different platforms.
+Loop calls Tick() and Render() functions, asking the game to update whats happenig (tick) and show it the the player(render).
+As describe above, the game itself is divided into GameStates that answer to these tick() and render() -calls.
 In practice this means that the game uses "gamestates" to relay commands into the game while also calling for renders back into the main stage.

-Various gamestates govern the main areas of the game, and the principle is that a new gamestate is only added when desired gameplay differs wildly from what existing gamestates can provide.
-The accompanied UML Class diagram is good reference for this, but the rought structure is as follows:
+The main loop can be summed rougly into the following:
+1. (Optional) User does input via keyboard/mouse
+2. Game relays the input to the current GameState
+3. GameState parses the input and does things (a "tick" in the code)
+4. GameState renders all its components (UI, map, creatures...) and passes it back to the game
+5. Game updates view for player
+6. Back to 1.

+Current list gamestates, ticking and rendering:
-* Gamestate for MainMenu
+* GameState for MainMenu
+Selfexplanatory, displayed at launch.
-* Gamestate for Locations
+* GameState for Locations
+Contains the bulk of the gameplay.
+These are top down areas where the player can move around, exploring and combating adversaries.
 * GameState for WorldMap
+WorldMap is used for traveling between Locations, but it's a lot more limited as far as action is considered.
 * GameState for Town

-Bulk of the gameplay resides at Locations.
-These are top down areas where the player can move around, exploring and combating adversaries.
-WorldMap is used for traveling between Locations, but it's a lot more limited as far as action is considered.
 Towns are mainly composed of menus (taverns, shops, etc).
 MainMenu is selfexplanatory.

 ###MainMenu
 Game starts at the main menu.
 From the main menu a player can either start a new game, load an existing one, edit game options, or close the game.

-###Locations
+###Location
 Locations house the bulk of the adventure.
 They're built on a map, have structures blocking players path, and contain various monsters and puzzles to face.
 The maps come in two main variations: BGMaps and TileMaps.
 The former are based on a single image (hence the "BG", background), wheras the latter (TileMaps) are built from small tiles.